 - 1 lb leaks, sliced

 - 1 lb yukon gold potatoes, cooked and cubed

 - 1 oz butter

 - 1 bunch chives, sliced

-- Add the fish stock and bring to a simmer.
+- Slowly add the fish stock and milk, and bring to a simmer.

-- Add the smoked fish and leeks until the leeks are cooked.
+- Add the smoked fish, potatoes, and leeks.
+Simmer on low stiring often until the leeks are cooked.